 CFBundleIcons key to declare the names and you add the

 @2x suffix to the names of all high-resolution icons.
 You can use custom names because iOS chooses an icon based on whether its size is appropriate for the intended usage.
-To learn more about icon naming, see App Icons in App Programming Guide for iOS.
+To learn more about icon naming, see App Icons.

 For all devices, supply separate icons for Spotlight search results and Settings.
 If you don’t provide these icons, iOS might shrink your app icon for display in these locations.